What’s With All the Mass Protests? (Hint: It’s Not About Income Inequality)

-Sadly, but not surprisingly, all of this is downplayed in the media.
+Sadly, all of this is downplayed in the media.
 Corruption and mismanagement don’t get the blame for the unrest.
 Instead, it’s the rich who are cast as the villains suppressing the masses.

 Why?
 Because it reinforces some people’s confirmation bias against millionaires and billionaires.

 Without the inequality narrative, far-left lawmakers in the U.S. have no other grounds to raise taxes and push for more government control and socialist policies—all in an effort to “solve” inequality.